Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 - Avenida Venezuela

 If you’re looking for a big night out in Santo Domingo, it’s likely you’ll end up in one of these three areas.
-While there’s a number of clubs and bars in each place, they are a bit far from each other.
+There’s a solid selection of clubs and bars in each area, although the neighborhoods are a bit far apart.

 You can even get drunk before you go out at a local convenience store, called a colmado, for under $10 USD.